cslarsen/dna-traits/README.md

 dna-traits
 ==========

-Consists of a very fast 23andme genome text file parser written in C++ and a Python API for querying it.
+Contains a *very* fast 23andMe file parser (written in C++) exposed through a Python API for querying the genome.

-Has some example applications for inferring various phenotypes from a genome using rule sets from SNPedia.

 Current status
 --------------